-No paid audience.

-Invited guests are permitted.

-Fees - 75% of normal basic Performance, Orchestral Rehearsal, Rehearsal Pianist/Musician and Audition Accompanist fees as per the Mirvish / TMA Agreement raised to the next dollar.
-Performance Fees may be pro-rated in 1/8ths.

-No requirement for Contractor for less than 10 musicians.

-Contractor when engaged shall receive no less than 75% of 150% of the musician's basic fee.
-The Contractor fee shall be in addition to any performing fee.

-If for any reason a musician, Conductor/Music Director, or the Contractor is not offered a contract to perform the first Mirvish production of the musical work-shopped under this article, the musician contracted for the workshop shall be paid an additional 25% of the basic fees applicable at the time of the workshop for all services the musician performed during the workshop process.
-For clarity; such musician (Contractor) will be paid the difference (including pension) for his/her services for the workshop, to equal 100% of the fees as per the Agreement.
+- No paid audience. - Invited guests are permitted. - Fees Seventy-five percent (75%) of normal basic Performance, Orchestral Rehearsal, Rehearsal Pianist/Musician and Audition Accompanist fees as per the Mirvish /TMA Agreement raised to the next dollar.
+Performance Fees may be pro-rated in one eighth (1/8) increments. - No requirement for Contractor for less than ten (10) musicians. - The Contractor, when engaged, shall receive no less than seventy-five percent (75%) of one hundred fifty percent (150%) of the musicians basic fee.
+The Contractor fee shall be in addition to any performing fee. - If for any reason a musician, Conductor/Music Director, or the Contractor is not offered a contract to perform the first Mirvish production of the musical work-shopped under this article, the musician contracted for the workshop shall be paid an additional twenty-five percent (25%) of the basic fees applicable at the time of the workshop for all services the musician performed during the workshop process.
+For clarity, such musician (Contractor) will be paid the difference (including pension) for said musician's services for the workshop, to equal one hundred percent (100%) of the fees as per the Agreement.